-Following any accident at work, it is critical to report the accident to your employer as soon as possible.
+Following an accident at work, it is critical to report the accident to your employer as soon as possible.
 The time limits vary from state to state, but your claim will be denied if you do not report the accident to your employer within the required time period.
 Even if you do not think you are injured, you should report workplace accidents to your employer.
 Sometimes injuries don't become noticeable until after the incident.
-Report an accident as soon as possible and report injuries as soon as you become aware of them, whether it is at the same time as the accident or later.
+Report an accident as soon as possible and report injuries as soon as you become aware of them, whether it is at the same time as the accident, or later.

 See this page on making an accident report for tips on what to include to protect your rights to workers compensation benefits.